Akr4ta/akrata-icon-theme/README.md

 Change via distribution specific tweak-tool.

 # Don’t like the folder colors?
 Try this:
+Note: This method only works if you install the theme manually by placing the theme file in ~/.local/share/icons/; it does not work when installing via AUR.

 Extract the zip file in your Downloads folder.